 Cornerstone Nevada, the flagship private campus, opens its high school.
 In this same year, two new charter schools in Detroit – Madison-Carver Academy and Cornerstone Health + Technology High School – are opened.

 The Deloitte Career Pathways Program is launched, providing internships and career immersion to high school students across the network.
 More companies are added across industries.

 Cornerstone Education Group is established.
 Celebrating its second year of high school graduates, Cornerstone has been living the vision to “make all things new again.”

-Cornerstone launches the Cornerstone For Life Promise, providing career and college services to our graduates for life.
+Cornerstone launches Cornerstone For Life, providing career and college services to qualified graduates for life.
 “With You.
 For Life.” adopted as the slogan around this concept.
 Cornerstone is the only school in Detroit offering this kind of life-long commitment to its students.